connor11528/cs-fundamentals/README.md

 ## Data Structures

-- **thejameskyle/itsy-bitsy-data-structures** - All the things you didn't know you wanted to know about data structures - https://github.com/thejameskyle/itsy-bitsy-data-structures
+- :octocat: **thejameskyle/itsy-bitsy-data-structures** - All the things you didn't know you wanted to know about data structures - https://github.com/thejameskyle/itsy-bitsy-data-structures

 ## Study Tools